G-Node/nixpy/docs/source/tutorial.rst

 the more general term than the sampling rate which may appear appropriate for time discretization.
-Further, the *unit* in which this number has to be interpreted and a *label* for the axis can be specidfied.
+Further, the *unit* in which this number has to be interpreted and a *label* for the axis can be specified.
 The following code illustrates how this is stored in nix files.

 .. literalinclude:: examples/regularlySampledData.py